The Junior Department – Year 1/2

 The ‘Knowledge and Understanding of the World’ from EYFS subtly moves into more defined subject areas, with Science, History and Geography being taught as distinct subjects.

-There are separate specialist subject teachers for PE, Swimming, Music, Dance, ICT and Spanish/French lessons.
+There are separate specialist subject teachers for PE, Swimming, Music, Dance, Forest School, Computing and Spanish lessons.
 All children are involved in the school’s Christmas production and each Year group presents an assembly, once a term, to the school and their parents.
+Every five years all children are involved in a whole school production at a local theatre.

 In addition, there are numerous clubs and activities run throughout the school day.
 All children participate in our Summer Sports Day.